dhthwy/r/README.md

 # r

+if i was on my death which i am hospice would say gibbem meds he suffer too much

+have u considered what life would be like if u werny an ass?

 there once was a girl named venus whose body was shaped like a

 steaming pile of mest do you know how thst feels. no. lost life too much pain need moprhinr